jmount1992/jmount1992.github.io/_posts/2023-03-18-BuildingAStaticWebsite_Part1.md

 3. Now in a terminal navigate to the website root directory and `run bundle exec jekyll -v`.
 You should get `Jekyll 3.9.1` printed to your terminal.
 4. Go up one level within your terminal and run `jekyll -v`.
 You most likely will get `Jekyll 4.3.x` printed to your screen.

 This little experiment shows how Bundler is used to run a specific version.
 Remember, to change your Gemfile back to use Jekyll 4.x.
+More information on Bundler and Gemfiles can be found in this [article](https://www.moncefbelyamani.com/the-beginner-s-guide-to-bundler-and-gemfiles/) written by Moncef Belyami.

 # Going Further